IvanVigor/Leveraging-High-Dimensional-Side-Information-for-Top-N-Recommendation/README.md

 # Leveraging-High-Dimensional-Side-Information-for-Top-N-Recommendation
-This is an implementation in Python of "Leveraging High-Dimensional Side Information for Top-N Recommendation" published by Yifan Chen and Xiang Zhao.
+This is a customized implementation in Python of "Leveraging High-Dimensional Side Information for Top-N Recommendation" published by Yifan Chen and Xiang Zhao.

 ## Libraries and Start